ayl-duke-dev-28/trader-bot/README.md

 - `logs/trader.log` — runtime log; ignored by git
 - `logs/trades.xlsx` — trade activity workbook; ignored by git
 - `models/xgb_direction.joblib` — trained ML artifact; ignored by git
-- `data_cache/` — recreated on demand by yfinance fetches; ignored by git
+- `data_cache/` — yfinance cache plus persisted risk state; ignored by git
-- `.venv/` — local Python environment; ignored by git and currently absent after cleanup
+- `.venv/` — local Python environment; ignored by git

 ## Trade activity log

-Every buy, sell, stop-loss close, skip, and dry-run intent is appended to an Excel file so you can review *why* each trade was made after the fact.
+Broker-facing buys, sells, stop-loss closes, dry-run intents, failures, and selected execution skips are appended to an Excel file so you can review why an order was or was not submitted.

 - Default path: `logs/trades.xlsx` (configurable via `logging.trades_file` in `config.yaml`).
 - Columns: `timestamp, mode, action, symbol, qty, price, target_dollars, score, reason, order_id`.
 - Actions: `BUY`, `SELL`, `STOP` (stop-loss / trailing lock), `SKIP`, `DRY`, `FAIL`.
 - The `reason` column carries the exact signal/sizing/stop trigger (e.g. `score=+0.42 sector=tech`, `stop pl=-6.20% vs -4.00%`).
 - The file is created on the first logged action — until then it won't exist on disk.

+Market-closed cycles, earnings-blackout exclusions, and cycles with no intents are written to `logs/trader.log`, not to the Excel activity log.

 ## Going live